 How to Repair a Damaged Partition

-Instead, we’re going to be using an error checking feature that’s built-in to Windows.
-This feature makes use of CheckDisk (CHKDSK), but doesn’t require you to open a terminal and run through a series of commands.
+We’re going to be using an error-checking feature that’s built in to Windows.
+This feature makes use of CheckDisk (CHKDSK) but doesn’t require you to open a terminal and run through a series of commands.
+Unlike before, where CHKDSK was used to fix the damaged partition that wasn’t showing properly, this time it will be fixing an NTFS partition that is present but won’t allow you to interact with any data it contains.

 - Open File Explorer.
 Right-click the drive that has the damaged partition and click Properties.